What to put on a coaching services page

 - What is included and what is not included?

-- What does the client need to bring?
+- What does the athlete need to bring?

 - What is the next step after the request?